MichaelSzczepaniak/AnalyzeDnaFasta/README.md

 ### Inputs
 The first parameter, **fastafile** is a FASTA file which will be parsed and analyzed for the quantities described above.
 The second parameter, **repeatsequencefile** is a file containing a single line of 'A', 'T', 'G', and 'C' characters representing nucleotide sequences.
-These characters may be lower case (as permitted by [NCBI in doing BLAST queries](http://blast.ncbi.nlm.nih.gov/blastcgihelp.shtml).
+These characters may be lower case (as permitted by [NCBI in doing BLAST queries](http://blast.ncbi.nlm.nih.gov/blastcgihelp.shtml)).

 ### Outputs
 The program outputs a file call **dnaFastaAnalysis.txt** to the directory from which **dnaseqfasta.py** is executed.

-## Version
+## Python Version
 This project was developed using the Anaconda distribution of Python 3.5.1.